Danielandro/junior-jobs-app/README.md

 - Redis

 1. Visit the [Redis homepage](https://redis.io/) and install the latest version
-2. Start redis-server in console using the command `redis-server`
+2. Start redis-server in console using the command `redis-server /usr/local/etc/redis.conf`

 ## Install